The Star of Bethlehem can be seen with the naked eye. We explain when and where to notice it »ILMETEO.it

 Christmas Comet: The Star of Bethlehem can be seen with the naked eye.
-We explain when and where we notice it
+We explain when and where to monitor it

 Comet Leonard’s Christmas, also visible to the naked eye for a short timeOn time, as has often happened in recent years, the Christmas Guilty or, as you prefer, Star of Bethlehem.
 What is certain is that his name is not Santa Claus, but rather Leonard.